 It was so weird.
 But it worked!
 As soon as I got a few bites of food in between the gags, I was golden.
 The nausea stopped instantly.

 Just be aware that your morning sickness is all your own, and that you really have to scour the internet (or my website) to find solutions that work for you.
-My tips on morning sickness worked great for me and a lot of my friends, so check them out here.
+My tips on morning sickness worked great for me and a lot of my friends, so check them out here where I go in depth on all my best techniques!
 Maybe they will help you too!

 What is happening?!
 How come you have to go pee so much already?
 The baby is only the size of an olive!